Yvand/Hugo-EntraCP/content/docs/usage/installation.md

 toc: true
 ---

-Follow this article to install EntraCP in your SharePoint farm.
+This article describes the steps required to install EntraCP in your SharePoint farm.

 {{< details "About the installation" >}}
-Installing EntraCP is much easier and safer than AzureCP by design because it uses the deployment type `ApplicationServer`, which has 2 very cool benefits:
+Installing EntraCP is much easier and safer than AzureCP because it uses the deployment type `ApplicationServer`, which implies that:

 - Its features are installed with a specific, additional step, preventing conflicts.
 - Its assemblies are deployed on truly all SharePoint servers.